dtonhofer/prolog_notes/other_notes/about_negation/README.md

 ![Where is the set of NAF, alternative image](pics/another_graph_for_naf.svg)

+The next in step would be a image that also includes proof that have `\+` itself in the proof tree, once, twice, etc ...
+(that's related to what is called "stratified" and "locally stratified" programs I suppose, to be continued!)

 This gives another reading of `\+ Goal`, namely: _"does 'Goal' belong to the set NAF?"_.

 A Prolog program that uses the above principle is said to perform SLDNF proof search (SLD resolution